A woman who leads her workplace away from Autonomy and into the Purple Zone will be successful.

 Everyone breathes a collective sigh of relief.

-But then Complexity gives a mischievous laugh as she says “Not so fast guys.
-I don’t care how powerful you think the Blue Zone is.
-Autonomy DOES NOT overpower me!”
+Complexity rolls her eyes and shakes her head as she says “Not so fast guys.
+I don’t care how powerful you think your Blue Zone hero is.
+He can’t dominate me!”

-Then to prove what a real bitch she is, Complexity unleashes her wrath of unintended consequences:
+Then to prove her point, Complexity unleashes a wrath of unintended consequences:

 - The change back to the original material not only negates the $15,000 in savings senior management was counting on, there is an additional $8,000 fee for the expedited delivery from Champion Supplies.